Gianni Agnelli: Later life and death

-Agnelli stepped down in 1996 but stayed on as Fiat honorary chairman until his death.
+Agnelli stepped down in 1996 but stayed on as Fiat's honorary chairman until his death.
 Giovanni Alberto Agnelli, the son of Gianni's younger brother, Umberto Agnelli, died of a rare form of cancer in 1997 at age 33 while he was being groomed by his uncle to head the Fiat Group.
 John Elkann, the son of Gianni and Marella's daughter, Margherita, was expected to take over Fiat after Gianni's death.
 Instead, Umberto became chairman, taking over from Paolo Fresco.
 While Fresco had diversified the Fiat Group's holdings, Umberto refocused its activities on its auto and mechanics division.
 He then brought in Giuseppe Morchio to mastermind a rescue strategy for the company.
 Morchio was expected to continue to run the Fiat Group as it attempted to claw its way out of its latest financial crisis.

 Upon Umberto's death, Ferrari chairman Luca Cordero di Montezemolo was named Fiat chairman, with Elkann as vice chairman; Morchio immediately offered his resignation.
 His successor was Sergio Marchionne, an expert of reorganisation who between 2002 and 2004 led the Swiss certification company Societé Générale de Surveillance; Elkann played a key role when he brought Marchionne to Fiat.
 Agnelli died in 2003 of prostate cancer at age 81 in Turin.
 Fiat-owned Scuderia Ferrari named their 2003 Formula One contender, the F2003-GA, in tribute to Agnelli.
 Juventus and the Italian Football Federation were also in mourning over his death.
 In 2021, to celebrate the centenary of Agnelli's birth, a special postage stamp was issued.